cbratland/scamper-rs/README.md

 # scamper-rs

-implementation of [scamper](https://github.com/slag-plt/scamper) (lisp) in rust. try it: [https://cbratland.github.io/scamper-rs/](https://cbratland.github.io/scamper-rs/).
+implementation of [scamper](https://github.com/slag-plt/scamper) (scheme) in rust. try it: [https://cbratland.github.io/scamper-rs/](https://cbratland.github.io/scamper-rs/).

 made for fun and not up to spec with the original scamper.